Jess-Fortino/frontend-nanodegree-mobile-portfolio/README.md

 1.)
 The biggest optimization issue was the images.
 Using grunt, I compressed each image - additionally using TinyPng 2.)
 JavaScript files/code within the HTML and print.css files needed to become async/print as they were not important for initial page load.
 3.)
 WebFont loading was impeding proper process.
 Commented out.
 4.)
 CSS could be inlined, save an extra fetch from the server.
-I used the cssmin gruntfile/node to create an additional file that gave me a minified version of inline CSS-- applied to index.html in the head.
+I used the penthouse gruntfile/node to create an additional file that gave me a minified version of inline CSS-- applied to index.html in the head element.
 5.)
 HTML needed to be minified -- used gruntfile/node htmlmin to minify all HTML files within this project.

 ####Part 2: Optimize Frames per Second in pizza.html